-Slow Cooker Barbecue Pork Chops is an inexpensive family friendly meal!
+Crockpot Barbecue Pork Chops is an inexpensive family-friendly meal!

 You guys know how important family meals are to me.
-Sitting down all together and enjoying each other is the highlight of my day!
+Sitting down altogether and enjoying each other is the highlight of my day!

 Grab the Slow Cooker Barbecue Pork Chops with Mashed Potatoes!